zbo14/envoke/spec/doc.md

 ### Right

 The right model specifies terms of usage regarding a track or album, distribution of content, and collection of royalty payments within a context and timeframe.
 Entities involved in the creation of digital content have the ability to issue rights to others (or among themselves).
-We include the issuer ID and type, e.g. artist, publisher, or label, and the ID of the recipient.
+We include the issuer type, in this case artist.
+Note: the or label, and the ID of the recipient.
 The music ID points to a track or album while the percentage shares indicate the portion of royalty payments for the recipient.
 The signature field contains a valid signature of the track or album by the issuer.
 Note: I copy-and-pasted the previous example, changing the timestamp.
 I could have assigned an ID to the previous example and had the right point to the signature.
-Usually, a signature will be generated with the right, so we will not have two separate transactions.
+Usually, a signature is generated with the right, so we do not have two separate transactions.
 In the following example, our artist issues an album right to the publisher.

 Example:
 ```javascript